petejonze/OpenVisSim/README.md

 ### Quick Start: Setting up
 Download the project.
 Open the demo scene "Demo1_Fove\MainScene.unity" in the Unity Editor, and run (NB: doesn't require any hardware to be connected, though will mirror to a Fove0 headset if connected).
 By default the mouse will be used to simulate the observer's gaze.
 Filters can be modified by toggling the post-processing effects attached to each eye.

-**Further details**
+**Further details:**
 When effects are linked, the right eye automatically copies the parameters from the left eye.
 A second demo is also included, designed to use the HTC Vive Eye with ZEDm cameras for AR.
+The simulator is designed to simulate many of the common symptoms associated with eye diseases that effect that retina and brain (e.g., glaucoma, AMD, diabetic retinopahty, etc.).

 ### System Requirements
 **Operating system:**